shraddha-bajare/EverseTechRadar/README.md

 # SKAO Technology Watch

-The **SKAO Technology Watch** is a curated [catalog of _tools, platforms, and practices_](#technology-catalog) that support SKAO’s software engineering, infrastructure, and data-intensive operations.
-It includes a visual [Technology Radar Dashboard](#technology-radar-dashboard) that helps track the adoption status, relevance, and maturity of key technologies used across the SKAO Observatory.
+The **SKAO Technology Watch** is a curated [catalog of _tools, platforms, and practices_](#technology-catalog) that support SKAO’s software engineering, infrastructure, and data processing operations.
+It includes a visual [Technology Watch Dashboard](#technology-radar-dashboard) that helps track the adoption status and maturity of key technologies used across the SKAO Observatory.

 ---